-A social responsible company acts in the best interests of the environment and society as a whole while maximising shareholder value, since investors and consumers are becoming more and more interested in social responsible companies as they seek investments that are not just profitable but also contribute to the welfare of society and the environment.
+A socially responsible company acts in the best interests of the environment and society as a whole, whilst maximising shareholder value.
+Investors and consumers are becoming increasingly more interested in socially responsible companies as they seek investments that are not just profitable but also contribute to the welfare of society and the environment.

 Social responsibility, as it applies to business, is known as Corporate Social Responsibility (CSR) that is a voluntary competitive strategy based upon social, economic and environmental improvement in which the organisation is involved.

-Social responsible companies cultivate positive brand recognition, increase customer loyalty and attract top-tier employees and empower them to leverage the corporate resources at their disposal to do well, boost their morale and lead to greater productivity.
-These elements are key towards achieving increased profitability and long-term financial success, because many individuals will gladly pay a premium for goods, knowing that part of the profits will be channeled towards social causes near and dear to them.
+Socially responsible companies cultivate positive brand recognition, increase customer loyalty and attract top-tier employees, empowering them to leverage the corporate resources at their disposal to do well, boost their morale and lead to greater productivity.
+These elements are key towards achieving increased profitability and long-term financial success, because many individuals will pay a premium for goods, knowing that part of the profits will be channelled towards social causes that they care about.

 The mission, vision and values of a company are the centre of a good CSR praxis, which shall enact policies that promote an ethical balance between the dual mandates of striving for profitability and benefiting society as a whole.